ggciag/mandyoc/docs/files/benchmarks.rst

 	Applied boundary conditions and the expected slip-lines.

-The numerical simulation is performed only for one time step in a material with pure plastic von Mises rheology :cite:`thieulot2008`.
+The numerical simulation is performed only for one time step in a material with pure plastic von Mises rheology (Thieulot et al., 2008):cite:`thieulot2008adaptive`.
 The yield function :math:`F` is

 :math:`F = 2 \eta \dot\varepsilon_{II} - 1`